 This isn’t just referring to tourists, this encompasses builders and relief workers.
 How do people visiting an unmapped area know where to go?
 How do they get there?
 And what tells them that they have arrived at the correct place?

-Even those that have arrived to map the area, how on Earth can they associate the data collected with where they are standing right now?
-Google maps inclusivity is highly important.
+Even for those who have arrived to map the area, how on Earth can they associate the data collected with where they are standing right now?
+Google Maps’ inclusivity is highly important.

 What is it Like Living in Unmapped Areas?